19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Application of Customs legislation

-26\.—(1) Except where the contrary intention appears, any written law relating to customs or excise duties on imported goods shall, with such exceptions, modifications and adaptations as the Minister may by order prescribe, apply (so far as relevant) in relation to any tax chargeable on the importation of goods as it applies in relation to any customs or excise duties.
+26\.—(1) Except where the contrary intention appears, any written law relating to customs or excise duties on imported goods shall, with such exceptions, modifications and adaptations as the Minister may by order prescribe, apply (so far as relevant) —

+(a) in relation to any tax chargeable on the importation of goods as it applies in relation to any customs duty or excise duty; and

+(b) in relation to any goods in respect of which tax is chargeable on the importation thereof or would be so chargeable if the importation were not an exempt import, as it applies to goods in respect of which customs duty or excise duty is chargeable.

+[Act 19 of 2012 wef 01/10/2012]

-(2) Without prejudice to the generality of subsection (1), the Director-General of Customs may, by virtue of that subsection, exercise any power conferred on him by any written law relating to customs or excise duties (including the power to issue permits and impose conditions on the import, export, transhipment and removal of goods) as if the reference to customs duty or excise duty in that written law included a reference to tax chargeable on the importation of goods.
+(2) Without prejudice to the generality of subsection (1), the Director‑General of Customs may, by virtue of that subsection, exercise any power conferred on him by any written law relating to customs or excise duties (including the power to issue permits and impose conditions on the import, export, transhipment and removal of goods) as if —

+(a) the reference in that written law to customs duty or excise duty includes a reference to tax chargeable on the importation of goods; and

+(b) the reference in that written law to goods in respect of which customs duty or excise duty is chargeable includes a reference to goods in respect of which tax is chargeable on the importation thereof or would be so chargeable if the importation were not an exempt import.

 [4/2003]

+[Act 19 of 2012 wef 01/10/2012]

 (3) In this section, “any written law relating to customs or excise duties” means —